 The content generation module generates the objects and template from the original dynamic Web content.
-It uses a keyword based approach to split up the dynamic content into fragments.
-The keyword based approach works by building an XML of the Web site and searching this XML tree for specific tags that can signify a different object.
+The most challenging part of our approach is how do we identify the logical objects from the html page.
+Ideally, we should take into consideration document semantics such as the relationship of objects with each other.
+In the absence of such information, we have to use heuristic means.
+We propose to use a keyword based approach to split up the dynamic content into fragments.
+The keyword based approach works by building an XML of the Web page and searching this XML tree for specific tags that can signify a different object.
 These tags are set separately for different Web site based on the structure of the HTML and the content.
 By looking at popular Web sites, such as the personalized my.yahoo.com page shown earlier in figure 1, it is fairly simple to see the implicit fragments contained in the document.
 Fragments can be easily distinguished based on certain differences such as a different font or a table tag, and based on certain predefined keywords, such as the TV Listings headlines, or the Weather headlines.
 Once the tags in the XML tree are identified, the children XML tags and the rest of the XML content contained in the identified tags is extracted to create the objects.
 A special include tag, that has a special object id for each object, will be placed in the position where the object was extracted from the main document.
-The mapping table is just a list of the object ids and their corresponding URLs in a parse-able file.
+Figure 5 illustrates another example of the concept of fragments and keywords.
+By comparing Figure 1 and Figure 5, we can see that each website has several keywords, which can be pre-determined, that specific to their Web application.
+For example, in the default New York Times Web page, there are 14 categories of news and 4 headline news, e.g., BUSINESS, INTERNATIONAL, TECHNOLOGY, etc. Intuitively, these small pieces of information are good candidates for the object, and it is very useful to separate them out as an independent object in our analysis.
+Keyword-based fragment detection technique groups fragments based on the document semantics as much as possible, which is more realistic than the two previous approaches [38].
+Note that the applicability of our proposed approach is based on the assumption that the content below a keyword in the constructed XML tree equals to the semantic fragment represented by the keyword.
+We have been unable to find a Web site whose pages are fully dynamically generated, where this assumption is not satisfied.